winners1950/Migration-repo-project-Gitlab-to-Github-step-by-step/README.md

 * Name: Ray Efa
 * Activities I like to do: Reading,technology and documentaries

-### Step 1: Initialise both starting SCM and target SCM with an SSH key
+### Step 1: Initialise both Gitlab SCM and Github SCM with an SSH key

    ssh-keygen
-   cat ~/.ssh/id_ed25519.pub(it maybe a different id-number from your environment)
+   cat ~/.ssh/id_ed25519.pub (it maybe a different id-number from your environment)

+### For Gitlab the procedure is below:

-   Go to settings in the Gitlab account --> Repository --> Deploy Keys (Expand) --> Add new Keys --> Title the Key and Paste the key in the box --> Add key (this completes the initialisation of your local environment and the Gitlab account.
-Remember at work you must need full access for the repository)
+   Go to settings in the Gitlab account --> Repository --> Deploy Keys (Expand) --> Add new Keys --> Title the Key and Paste the key in the box --> Add key to save and quit, (this completes the initialisation of your local environment and the Gitlab account.
+Remember at work you must need full access for the repository).
+After all these process, you can now be a able to clone from this account in Gitlab

+### For Github the procedure is below:

+   Go to setting --> SSH & GPG Keys --> New SSH Key --> Title the key, paste the key inside the box --> Add Key to save and quit (this completes the initialisation of your local environment and the Github account.)
+After all these process is done, you can now clone from this account in Github etc.

 ## Getting started with Migrating a Gitlab repo to Github.